grammyjs/website/site/docs/plugins/commands.md

 ## RegExp Commands

-This feature is really for those ones who are really looking to go wild, it allows you to create command handlers based on Regular Expressions instead of static strings, a basic example would look like:
+This feature is for those who are really looking to go wild, it allows you to create command handlers based on Regular Expressions instead of static strings, a basic example would look like:

 ```js
 myCommands